Fruit Tree Pruning Thumb

 Pruning can feel like a complicated, intimidating task.
 But we can give you some reassurance: plants are tough by nature.
-Even if you get it wrong, the worst you’re likely to do is make a tree lop-sided or a bit ugly.
+Even if you get it wrong and give your tree a bad haircut, or chop off the buds for next season's fruit or flowers, it's only a matter of time until it bounces back.

-And the really good news?
-If you get your head around a few simple fundamentals about the way plants respond to pruning, you’ll be able to prune with confidence and make a great job of it.
+The good news is, if you get your head around a few simple fundamentals, you’ll be able to prune with confidence - to get more flowers, or a better harvest.

-With the price of fruit at an all-time high, having your own fruit trees is becoming more and more attractive.
-If you'd like to get a new tree planted, read on.
-Or if you're lucky and you’ve inherited an old fruit tree at your place, it might have been neglected; chances are it will really reward you after a little bit of TLC.
+If you're planning to plant a new tree, read on for tips to train it for long-term productivity.
+If you’ve inherited an old fruit tree at your place, it might have been neglected...chances are it will reward you after a little bit of TLC.

 Why Should I Prune?

-Flowering shrubs are pruned to encourage a prolific show of blooms every year; also to maintain their size and shape for aesthetic enjoyment.
+Flowering shrubs and roses are pruned to encourage a prolific show of blooms every year; also to maintain their size and shape.
+This can be for aesthetics, or to stop them taking up too much space.

 • Juvenile fruit trees and vines are pruned to train their branches into the right direction and shape: it’s less stressful for the plant if light pruning is done gradually, year on year.
 For the first 4 years of a tree’s life, training and shaping it are more important than fruit production, so keep your fruit expectations low at first.